 Of important note, Rhinebeck is also a village of artists.
 Rhinebeck has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rhinebeck’s character.

 The people who call Rhinebeck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rhinebeck residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rhinebeck include Italian, German, English, and Dutch.
+Important ancestries of people in Rhinebeck include German, Italian, English, and Scottish.

 The most common language spoken in Rhinebeck is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and French.